ivy118/front-end-interview-handbook/contents/javascript-questions.md

 video.showTags(); //window
 ```

 5. if the function is an arrow function, they don’t have their “own” this.
 If we reference this from such a function, it’s taken from the outer “normal” function.
+That’s a special feature of arrow functions, it’s useful when we actually do not want to have a separate this, but rather to take it from the outer context.

 For Ex:
 ```js